flowchart TD

 213.2.1 2.1 Why Depth Helps

 Depth is not free.
-Each additional layer multiplies Jacobians during backpropagation, so without care the gradient norm can shrink or grow geometrically with \(L\).
+Each additional layer multiplies Jacobians during backpropagation.
+If \(J_\ell\) is the Jacobian of layer \(\ell\), the gradient at the input carries the product \(\prod_{\ell=1}^{L} J_\ell\), whose norm tends to shrink or grow geometrically with \(L\) when the per-layer spectral radius differs from one.
 The practical fixes are residual connections, normalization layers, and careful initialization, all discussed below.
 As a rule, prefer the depth your optimization tricks can support rather than the maximum depth that fits in memory.

 213.2.2 2.2 Why Width Helps

 Width controls how many features a layer can compute in parallel and strongly influences optimization.
-Very wide networks behave more like convex problems near initialization, which is part of why overparameterized models train reliably.
+Very wide networks behave more like convex problems near initialization.
+In the infinite-width limit the network’s training dynamics under gradient descent become those of a linear model in a fixed feature space, the neural tangent kernel, which is part of why heavily overparameterized models train reliably to near-zero training loss [5].
 Width also sets the dimensionality of the representation passed forward, which caps how much information a layer can preserve.

 A useful heuristic is to keep the width roughly constant or gently tapering across a stack of blocks, rather than swinging wildly between layers.
 Sudden bottlenecks discard information that later layers cannot recover.
 When you must reduce dimensionality, do it gradually.